 In March 1999, the Africa Center for Strategic Studies (ACSS) was formally established in Arlington, Virginia, with Dr. Nancy J. Walker as the Center’s first director.
 The Africa Center’s first event was its Senior Leaders Seminar, held in Dakar, Senegal, in May 1999.
 The Dakar seminar brought together 115 senior-level civilians, flag-level military officers, and representatives of civil society from Africa, Europe and the United States for two weeks of intense academic work.
 Fifty African nations were represented.
 In 2004, the Africa Center was co-located with the National Defense University, with ACSS situated in a group of historic pre–Civil War buildings in the heart of Fort Lesley J. McNair in Washington, D.C.

-ACSS is dedicated to promoting good governance and democratic values in the defense and security sectors around the globe, and to establishing long-term active communications with African leaders across the continent.
-The Africa Center accomplishes this through a comprehensive program of seminars, symposia, conferences, research and other academic programs; and through a range of outreach activities in Africa and in the U.S.
+ACSS is dedicated to promoting good governance and democratic values in the defense and security sectors around the globe, and to establishing long-term active communications with African leaders across the continent, as well as deepening the discussion and debate on African security issues in order to see a more peaceful and prosperous continent.
+The Africa Center accomplishes this through a comprehensive program of seminars, symposia, conferences, research, and other academic programs, as well as through a range of outreach activities and programs in Africa, Europe, and the United States.